It’s a common question among expecting mothers: can wearing a waist trainer cause a miscarriage in early pregnancy?

 - Avoid applying intense pressure when adjusting bands; remember that minor adjustments over time are better than sudden changes.

-While there is always some risk associated with any new exercise or weight-loss routine, taking the necessary precautions to keep yourself and your baby safe should help minimize any potential damage.
+Risk is always associated with any new exercise or weight-loss routine.
+So, taking the necessary precautions to keep yourself and your baby safe should help minimize any potential damage.

 What Are the Perils of Wearing a Waist Trainer While Pregnant?